818-597-8627 info@rcdsmm.org

 WiLD CiTY

-WiLD CiTY is an immersive workshop series centered on connecting with the beautiful and sometimes surprising nature that exists throughout Los Angeles and beyond.
+WiLD CiTY is an immersive workshop series centered on connecting our community with the beautiful and sometimes surprising nature that exists throughout Los Angeles and beyond.

-In keeping with tradition, following each workshop there will be an optional opportunity to further engage with workshop leaders at nearby restaurants, breweries and tasting rooms.
+Following each workshop there will be an optional opportunity to further engage with workshop leaders at a nearby restaurant, brewery or tasting room.

-Check out full descriptions for each upcoming workshop below and reserve your spot for the one(s) that you connect with most!
+Check out full descriptions for each upcoming workshop below and reserve your spot!

 Wild City Workshop Hero image